awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-sns-mw-register.md

 1. Choose **Register Run Command task**\.

-1. After the next execution of your maintenance window, check your email for a message from Amazon SNS and open the email\.
-Amazon SNS can take a few minutes to send the mail\.
+1. After the next execution of your maintenance window, check your email for a message from Amazon SNS and open the email message\.
+Amazon SNS can take a few minutes to send the email message\.

 ## Registering a Run Command task to a maintenance window that returns notifications \(CLI\)<a name="monitoring-sns-mw-register-cli"></a>

-Use the following procedure to register a Run Command task that's configured to return status notifications to your maintenance window using the AWS CLI\.
+Use the following procedure to register a Run Command task that is configured to return status notifications to your maintenance window using the AWS CLI\.

 **To register a Run Command task with your maintenance window that returns notifications \(CLI\)** **Note**